 1) Keep an updated emergency information form for each member of your family.
-Download an emergency form template.
+Download an

 - The form should contain: full name, date of birth, height, weight, home address, telephone number, physician(s) contact information, allergies, medical condition, current medications, and at least two emergency contacts with phone numbers.

 - Have copies readily available by the phone at home, in the car and at work.

 - Distribute to any baby sitters, teachers, relatives or anyone who provides care for a child/loved one.

 2) Have emergency numbers by all home phones and programmed into cell phones.

 3) Learn where the closest emergency room is from home, from work/school and if you and your family are traveling.